duckdb/duckdb-iceberg/README-ADDENDUM.md

 This fork adds proof-of-concept functionality to DuckDB iceberg extension to be able to connect to an iceberg catalog as well as read and write iceberg tables.

-You can try it out using DuckDB (>= v1.1.3) by doing the following:
+You can try it out using DuckDB (>= v1.1.3) by running duckdb in unsigned mode:

-1. Start duckdb in `unsigned` mode
 ```bash
 duckdb --unsigned
 ```

+# SQL commands
-2. Create a secret to provide access to your iceberg catalog
+## Create a secret to provide access to an iceberg catalog
 ```sql
 INSTALL '/path/to/this/iceberg.duckdb_extension';
 INSTALL httpfs;